polarityjam/polarityjam/docs/Visualizations.rst

 Segmentation
 ------------
-Segmentation of input image(s) are done with cellpose.
-Quality control of the segmentation output is a crucial step for later downstream analysis.
-For that purpose the feature extraction pipeline creates for every input image a plot showing the given channel configuration and the corresponding segmentation.
+Segmentation of input image(s) is done with cellpose.
+Quality control of the segmentation output is a crucial step for further downstream analysis.
+For the same purpose, the feature extraction pipeline creates for every input image, a plot showing the given channel configuration and the corresponding segmentation.
 An example can be seen below.
 Here, first image (from left to right) is the junction channel, second the nuclei channel, and third the segmentation mask.